bgamari/ghc-wiki-import/records/syntax-directed-name-resolution.md

 -- partially apply as well:
 set :: Lens record field -> field -> record -> record

-record :: Outer.Outer
-record = Outer.Outer (Inner.Inner 42)

-val :: Outer.Outer -> Outer.Outer
+setB :: Outer.Outer -> Outer.Outer
-val = set (#b!#a) 42
+setB = set (#b!#a) 42

--- Due to the type of 'set' and the type of 'record' already being known:
+-- Due to the type of 'set' and the type 'Outer.Outer' being declared in 'setB':
 (#b!#a) :: Lens Outer.Outer field
 -- Due to the definition of (!) and its return type being known:
 #a :: Lens Outer.Outer b